-No ifs, no ands, and definitely no buts about it.
-When DJ Jonathan Brody is asked to define his genre, he comes back with a quick and decisive, "Disco, disco, disco!"
-Sure, it swings "from new disco to Italo-disco to disco-house," but in the end, it's clear: This cat's got it bad for the four-to-the-floor.
+No ifs, no ands, and definitely no buts about it -- when DJ Jonathan Brody is asked to define his genre, he comes back with a quick and decisive "disco, disco, disco!"
+Sure, it swings "from new disco to Italo Disco disco-house," but in the end it's clear: this cat's got it bad for the four-to-the-floor.

 Born in London but raised right here in Miami, Brody cites Escort ("a great group") as a key influence.
 However, consider the fact that the act is best known as the back track for the Muppets' "All Through the Night."
-It's either some joke or a stroke of genius on Brody's part — perhaps a good bit of both.
+It's either some joke or a stroke of genius on Brody's part -- and I'm thinking it's a good bit of both.

-A third, yet no less vital, influence on Brody is New York DJ Jacques Renault, one of the key players in disco's re-emergence, especially among the dance-punk set.
-Like Renault, Brody is all about parties, and he has spun at shindigs such as Off the Radar, The Attic, and APT.
-Now he holds it down at PS14's brand-new Happy House (where he resides alongside Benton Galgay and Carlos Llanos), and at Poplife on Saturdays.
-And through these parties, he has made it his mission to put back the magic in our city's nickname — and its nights.
+A third, yet no less vital, influence on Brody is the New York DJ Jacques Renault, one of the key players in disco's reemergence, especially among the dance-punk set.
+Like Renault, Brody is all about parties, and he's spun at shindigs like Off the Radar, the Attic, and APT.
+Now, he holds it down at PS14's brand new Happy House (where he resides alongside Benton Galgay and Carlos Llanos), and at Poplife on Saturdays.
+And through these parties, he's made it his mission to put back the Magic in our City's name -- and its nights.

-So, if you've come to a point in your clubgoing life where you want the DJ to play what he means, and for what he means to be utterly playful, well, give Jonathan Brody a spin.
-You'll never say, "Disco is dead," again.
+So, if you've come to a point in your club-going life when you want the DJ to play what he means, and for what he means to be utterly playful, well, give Jonathan Brody a spin.
+You'll never say "disco is dead" again.